 Each week, you are strongly encouraged to read the PowerPoint Lectures and read from the eBook or textbook (if you choose to acquire it) the sections related to the assignments before attempting any of the homework assignments.
-I STRONGLY recommend that you take notes during class, or while you read the text or watch videos.
-You should try to rework the sample problems from the lecture on your own.
-This is not a graded component of the course, but your success in the course depends on your understanding of the material.
+It is strongly recommended to take notes while you read the text, watch videos, and/or work through the sample problems from the lecture each week.
+This is not a graded component of the course, but your success in subsequent assignments depends on your understanding of the material.

+Orientation Quiz

-Orientation Quiz: A one-time non-math quiz about course policies.
+A one-time non-math quiz about course policies.
 Read this Syllabus!
 (10 points)